bizzappdevtitans/parth_agrawal/connector_clickup/README.rst

 **Task-Level Operations:**

-* Import Changes in individual tasks from ClickUp website by clicking the "Update To Clickup" button in the task form view.
+* Import Changes in individual task from ClickUp website by clicking the "Update From Clickup" button in the task form view.
 * Export Changes from individual tasks To ClickUp Website by clicking the "Update To Clickup" button in the task form view.
+* Export a particular task to ClickUp by clicking the "Export To Clickup" button in the task form view.
 * Particular task can be open in clickup website by clicking "Open Task In Clickup" button in task form view.
+* We can import the comments and attachments of particular task by clicking "Get ClickUp Comments and Attachments" button in task form view.

 **Project-Level Operations:**